Think of incidents in your life that you wished never occurred.

 (NOTE: This game was originally believed to take place in 1999, and end the same exact night as the beginning of Silver Case.
 However, the official timeline linked earlier on in the article & official merchandise actually date it as taking place between May & October of 1997.
 The only way to explain this, is to assume that the very final scene from MS actually takes place 16 months after the rest of the game.)

 The Twilight Syndrome franchise is actually much bigger than the three games I listed.
 After Human Entertainment closed down in 1999, Spike (later Spike-Chunsoft, a company that employs many ex-Human employees) bought out the brand and produced two more games (Saikai & Kinjirareta Toshi Densetsu), a trilogy of live action movies (meant to coincide with the release of the games), a radio drama, a pachinko machine and I would assume several other ancillary materials.

-None of these titles have been translated into english save for a translated playthrough of Saikai.
-As such, informations on these following titles is contradictory: It is stated by many japanese sources that the following games ignore the events of Moonlight Syndrome, but my personal research seems to indicate that the events of that game are actually acknowledged.
+None of these titles have been translated into English save for a translated playthrough of Saikai.
+As such, information on these following titles is contradictory: It is stated by many Japanese sources that the following games ignore the events of Moonlight Syndrome, but my personal research seems to indicate that the events of that game are actually acknowledged.
 That is to say, that the characters who died in that game, remained dead in the Spike titles.

 I am not going to cover any of the Spike-era Twilight Syndrome titles, for the simple reason that Suda Goichi had no input whatsoever in their development and as such they would not inform the overall picture of his career.

 The Twilight Syndrome also made an appearence as a videogame franchise in Super Danganronpa 2, another Spike-Chunsoft title.